grumdrig/slog/README.md

 Spells should maybe be crazy, like turn gold into HP.
 Hard to think of crazy stuff within this universe

-* Become the species of the nearby mob
-* Double your money
-* Scramble the map
-* Create a ghost city where you stand
-* Go back to year 0

 Maybe have spells use a tech ladder, so you gotta learn A and B to be able to learn C, which replaces them.